flavienbwk/book-devops/eng/AUDIOBOOK.md

 Hindsight bias is when an individual overestimates their ability to have foreseen an event.
 People often struggle to grasp that something only seemed obvious after it happened.
 In a professional setting, this might lead to blaming a person responsible for a task, claiming they should've "seen the obvious thing" coming.

 The concept of "discomfort discharge" refers to the neurobiological phenomenon where we blame others to alleviate mental pain.
-Sociologist Brené BROWN suggests that humans do this involuntarily but blaming hampers our ability to learn from mistakeséBROWNVideoOnBlame.
+Sociologist Brené BROWN suggests that humans do this involuntarily but blaming hampers our ability to learn from mistakes.

 In organizations uncomfortable with failure, team members might hide information or not report incidents for fear of punishment.
 Similarly, out of fear of appearing foolish, they might hesitate to ask questions that could identify a problem's root cause.
 However, mistakes only become opportunities for improvement if their true causes are identified.
 This can only happen in a psychologically safe work environment.